Barathwaja/node-red-contrib-edgex-connector/README.md

 ### Write Mode
 - Sends values to a single device resource.
 - The input port is labeled with the selected resource name.
-- The node expects `msg.payload` in **JSON Object format**, where keys are resource names and values are the data to write.
+- The node expects `msg.payload` in **JSON format**, where keys are resource names and values are the data to write.

 #### Example Input
 ```javascript